gtxaspec/ingenic-audiodaemon/README.md

 # Ingenic Audio Daemon

-The **Ingenic Audio Daemon** serves as an intermediary between the audio kernel modules and client applications, facilitating audio input and output operations on Ingenic hardware.
+The **Ingenic Audio Daemon** (iad) serves as an intermediary between the audio kernel modules and client applications, facilitating audio input and output operations on Ingenic hardware.

 ## Prerequisites